Cleon Peterson

 Cleon Peterson (born 1973) is an American contemporary artist based in Los Angeles.
-He is best known for large-scale paintings and murals featuring stylized figures in violent conflict, exploring themes of power, domination, and societal collapse.
+His paintings and murals are characterized by stylized human figures engaged in scenes of violence and conflict, and frequently address themes of power, domination and social disorder.

 Early life and education

-Born in Seattle, Peterson experienced a troubled youth, later turning to art as a career path.
-He earned a BFA from ArtCenter College of Design in Pasadena in 2004 and an MFA from Cranbrook Academy of Art in Michigan in 2006.
+Peterson was born in Seattle, Washington, in 1973.
+He experienced a troubled youth before pursuing art as a career.

+Peterson earned a BFA from ArtCenter College of Design in Pasadena, California, in 2004 and a MFA from Cranbrook Academy of Art in Michigan in 2006.